-Department Vision: Every Child A Pupil of Character
+Department Vision: Every Child A Student of Character

 Department Mission: To develop the Moral & Social domains of every child

-In Endeavour (EDP), not only are we concerned with the pupils’ academic achievements, the inculcating of the right moral values and moulding them into good citizens is also vital to us.
+In Endeavour (EDP), not only are we concerned with the students’ academic achievements, the inculcating of the right moral values and moulding them into good citizens is also vital to us.

 Under EDP’s Character & Citizenship Education (CCE), there are 4 main programmes: